Barnegat Police today released dramatic footage from a rescue last weekend, where a man was pulled from a burning car.

 Both Ptl.
 Venuto, who suffered smoke inhalation, and Ptl.
 Martin who suffered second degree burns to both arms remained on scene for over an hour fulfilling their duties.

 "The actions of these three officers is nothing short of heroic.
 These officers did not have protective gear or oxygen masks.
 Despite that fact, and despite the fact that they were suffering burns and smoke inhalation, they refused to leave that burning vehicle without Mr. Pereira.
-With this rescue, they demonstrated incredible bravery and courage, and exemplified the greatest traditions of our profession," Lieutenant Keith Germain said in a press release about the accident.
+With this rescue, they demonstrated incredible bravery and courage, and exemplified the greatest traditions of our profession," Lieutenant Keith Germain said in a press release.